LizMyers/Maxdome/README.md

 <li>Congratulations!
 You should get a JSON object back with relevant assets.
 </ul>

-In order to see the content and familiarize yourself with the data available, please use the credentials below and sign to  https://maxdome.de.
-Once signed in you can browse by <b>genre</b>, search for specific <b>titles</b>, <b>actors</b>, or <b>directors</b>.
+In order to familiarize yourself with the content available, sign-in to https://maxdome.de (use the credentials for the Test Account listed below).
+Once signed in, you can search/browse by <b>genre</b>, movie <b>titles</b>, <b>actors</b>, <b>directors</b>, and more.
 Next, challenge yourself to pull up the same data from within your Lambda function.
 <br><br>

 ## Maxdome Site Test Account